-It’s National Writing Day, a day which focuses its attention on celebrating everything which is great about creative writing.
+National Writing Day, is a day which focuses its attention on celebrating everything which is great about creative writing.

-At Hand Made Places we have a wide range of equipment which you can use to aid the creative mind and the practical art of writing, so why not join us in promoting such a special day.
+At Hand Made Places we have a wide range of play equipment which you can use to aid the creative mind and the practical art of writing, so why not join us in promoting such a special day.

 Why should we encourage creative writing?

 Though many people see creative writing as a fun task, there is a lot more to it than just fun.
-Creative writing comes with a whole host of both social and academic benefits especially when practiced at a young age.
+Creative writing comes with a whole host of both social and academic benefits especially when practised at a young age.

 Creative writing is a great way to help children develop their ability to express themselves, and their emotions.
 When writing about different scenarios children have the opportunity to explore how the character might be feeling.

 By using this vocabulary in their writing they will become accustomed to using it in speech, as well as being able to recognise when others use terms like these.

 Children will be able to practice a range of different writing techniques, from speech to descriptive writing, it is all involved when writing a creative piece.

 The simple act of having a beginning, middle and an end demonstrates a skill set.
 One that can again be enhanced through creative writing.

 Where does Hand Made Places come in?

 All of our playground equipment is expertly designed to help develop childhood skills in some way, whether that be the climbing frames which focus solely on physical development, through to finger mazes which can help to develop skills in both maths and science.

 We also have a range of creative products which can bring stories to life.

 They can then go on to read their stories aloud on one of our Super Star Stages.

 This is a great way to encourage children to explore new creative ideas, and express themselves.